 Other than a writ of mandamus, the Bond Resolution does not provide a specific remedy for a default.
 If the District defaults, a Registered Owner could petition for a writ of mandamus issued by a court of competent jurisdiction compelling and requiring the District and the District's officials to observe and perform the covenants, obligations or conditions prescribed in the Bond Resolution.
 Such remedy might need to be enforced on a periodic basis.
 Based on recent Texas court decisions, it is unclear whether §49.066, Texas Water Code, effectively waives governmental immunity of a municipal utility district for suits for money damages.
-Even if a judgment against the District for money damages could be obtained, it could not be enforced by direct levy and execution against the District's property.
-Further, the Registered Owners cannot themselves foreclose on property within the District or sell property within the District to enforce the tax lien on taxable property to pay the principal of and interest on the Bonds.
+Even if a judgment against the District for money damages could be obtained, it could not be enforced by direct levy and execution against the District to enforce the tax lien on taxable property to pay the principal of and interest on the Bonds.
 The enforcement of a claim for payment on the Bonds would be subject to the applicable provisions of the federal bankruptcy laws, any other similar laws affecting the rights of creditors of political subdivisions, and general principles of equity which permit the exercise of judicial discretion.
 Certain traditional legal remedies also may not be available.
-See "INVESTMENT CONSIDERATIONS - Registered Owners' Remedies and Bankruptcy Limitations."
+See "RISK FACTORS - Registered Owners' Remedies and Bankruptcy Limitations."